9 Bridges to GIS software

 The ‘CLI vs GUI’ debate is often adversarial and polarized but it does not have to be: both options are great if well chosen in accordance with your needs and tasks.
 The advantages of a good CLI such as that provided by R are numerous.
 Among others, a CLI:

-- Encourages extending existing software by making it easy to modify and extend functions.
-If you are missing an algorithm you need, the CLI gives you the freedom to write your own!
+- Encourages extending existing software by making it easy to modify, extend and implement new functions.

-- Is the way to (geo-)data science.
-Professional and advanced technical skills will certainly enhance your career prospects, and are in dire need across a wide range of disciplines.
+- Professional and advanced technical skills will certainly enhance your career prospects, and are in dire need across a wide range of disciplines.

 - Is fun, but admittedly that is a subjective argument.